ReniGG/turtle_shape_drawer/README.md

 - when you click anywhere on the screen, the program asks you to enter the number of sides and the length for each side
 - based on the input, the turtle calculates the right angle to create a closed shape and begins drawing by looping through each side
 - the shape is redrawn every time you click on the screen
+- after drawing the shape, the turtle's color changes randomly

 ## Play around🎨
 - try different numbers for sides, like 3 for a triangle, 5 for a pentagon